Kurtyako/Wazuh-FIM-Lab/README.md

 ![Waazuh whodtaa](https://github.com/user-attachments/assets/0da08638-3ed7-4c70-9198-fa1f54ca38cb)

-14. Another addition that we can use to provide us even more data is the report_changes attribute.
+14. Another addition that we can use to provide us with even more data is the report_changes attribute.
 You can use whodata and report_changes together like so:

 ![Wazuh who data and report changes](https://github.com/user-attachments/assets/f40b4c7f-6813-408c-889f-b2fae3dfcf87)

  15. One last scenario to show how whodata and report_changes can work together.
-I have created a school grades file with students grades.
+I have created a school grades file with student's grades.

 ![Wazuh school Grades part 2](https://github.com/user-attachments/assets/1555e198-c16b-4c89-9e4d-2e23751753a9)